 - Bus are fully equipped: WiFi, outlets on board, 1st and 2nd class seats, toilette, AC, etc.

 - Competitive prices : the price for bus tickets in Sweden is cheaper than for train tickets.
 A proof is shuttlebus that connects Arlanda airport with Stockholm.

-- Carry your luggage: in Sweden one hand luggage and one baggage in hold with a combined weight of 25 kg.
+- Carry your luggage: with Flixbus luggage is included.
+With Vy-Nettbuss there is included one hand luggage in Sweden and one baggage in hold with a combined weight of 25 kg.
 In Norway two luggage in hold per person.

 - Night travel: one way to use well your time and even to save money is to travel at night arrive at your destination at dawn to continue your holidays.